 For prospective volumes there are a number of instances where track capacity falls short of demand. (shown red) This has arisen because ARTC will not be able to advance the project through the planning approvals process and construct the project by the 'required by' date.

-However, as noted in Chapter 1 the prospective volumes adopted for this Strategy exceed ARTC's expectations of terminal capacity and the volumes are unlikely to be achieved in practice.
-To the extent that volumes are adjusted to ramp-up in line with terminal capacity, the required by dates will move further into the future and better align with the achievable construction program.
+However, as noted in Chapter 1 the prospective volumes adopted for this Strategy exceed planned terminal capacity and the volumes are unlikely to be achieved in practice.
+To the extent that volumes are adjusted to rampup in line with terminal capacity, the required by dates will move further into the future and better align with the achievable construction program.